 The majority of this money, 4%, will be used to upgrade footpaths and infrastructure in the City's greenways.
 The greenways are a series of wooded stream valleys within Southampton's urban area which provide opportunities for walks in a semi-natural environment.
-Two of the greenways, Lordsdale and Lordswood, fall within the 5km of the development which, according to the 2014 National Travel Survey, is the average journey length by cycle.
-They can be accessed via the new SCN 3 cycle route.
+Two of the greenways, Shoreburs and Weston, plus Peartree Green Local Nature Reserve (LNR), fall within the 5km cycle catchment area shown in Inset 2.3 of the Transport Assessment.
+Not only are these within easy cycling distance they can be accessed via quiet roads and National Cycle Route Number 2 directly from the development.

-However, even with good quality walking routes available within Southampton, the New Forest's draw as a special destination is likely to attract visitors from the Nelson Gate development.
+However, even with good quality walking routes available within Southampton, the New Forest's draw as a special destination is likely to attract visitors from the Bargate development.
 It is therefore proposed that 1% of the CIL contribution will used to fund the New Forest National Park Habitat Mitigation Scheme.
 This scheme involves the following elements: